A maverick British Army commander goes light and fast in southern Iraq

 On a typical day for a British Army battlegroup, the hundred or so troopers of Lt.
 Col. David Labouchere's command group awake before dawn.
 They roll up their sleeping bags and stow their gear in a dozen Land Rovers and medium trucks.
 Before departing, they pull up the trip flares that, along with sentries, provide early warning of intruders while they sleep.
 They pile up all material evidence that they were ever here--a few empty water bottles and rations wrappers--and burn it near the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Streamlined British Army Ops Prove Effective in Iraq".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Streamlined British Army Ops Prove Effective in Iraq".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.